 Being on the road means that you have plenty of variation without any significant effort.
 You see many new places every day and have all kinds of exciting experiences along the way.

-7. Limit driving days, fly the long distances
+8. Limit driving times and fly the long distances

 If you travel to the other side of the world and you only have two weeks, the chance is big that you will fall into the trap of trying to see too much in too little time.
-Every road trip involves long hours in a car, but be careful when you plan your trip, especially when traveling with young children.
-We try to avoid long driving days unless absolutely necessary.
-You can read some tips for long hauls here.
-More than 4-5 hours in a car is too much to handle for kids at any age.
-And if you drive this long then hopefully it means you are heading to a place which is really worth it, so consider staying there a bit longer.
+Every road trip involves long hours in a car, but make sure that you limit actual driving hours to 3-5 hours a day when planning a family road trip.

+Variation is probably the most important factor for a successful family trip!
 Kids get tired and bored quickly.
-Avoid this – keep them busy and engaged.
+So avoid this and keep them busy and engaged!